 Groups of 4 to 6 stand on long wooden planks connected by ropes.
 Move in unison across the finish line.
 Success requires a rhythmic chant or synchronized non-verbal cueing.

-Why It Matters: True synchronization is harder than it looks.
-This exposes unspoken leadership and the need for shared cadence.
+Why It Matters: True synchronization is more challenging than it seems.
+This reveals unspoken leadership and the need for a shared rhythm.

 7. The Office Sack Relay